Doğukan Sinik: Club career

 Having spent many years in Turkey playing for his hometown club, Sinik joined Hull City for an undisclosed fee on 20 July 2022.
 He made his debut on 30 September 2022, when he came on as a 71st-minute substitute for Ryan Longman in the 2–0 home loss to Luton Town.

-On 12 January 2023, Sinik joined Antalyaspor on loan until the end of the season.
+On 12 January 2023, Sinik, having struggled with a hamstring injury since arriving at Hull, joined Antalyaspor on loan until the end of the season.

+At the start of the following season, Hull City Head Coach Liam Rosenior stated that Sinik was working hard on his fitness and had expressed a desire to be part of his first team plans.

+On 1 February 2024, Sinik moved to Hatayspor on loan for the remainder of the season.

+On 17 May 2025 it was announced that Sinik would be leaving Hull at the end of his contract.

 International career

 On 29 March 2022, Sinik made his debut for the Turkey national football team in a friendly against Italy.
 On 7 June 2022, he scored his first goal for his nation as a part of a brace against Lithuania in the 2022–23 UEFA Nations League.